Haile, Cumbria: Education

 In Haile a total of 504 people are over 16, with 67 of them gaining no qualifications.
 This is above the national average.
 In 2011 22.3% of over 16 residents gained no qualifications, whereas in Haile it is a low 13.3%.
-On average most people have a level 4 or above qualification (185/504), which is impressive although it's a relatively small area.
-According to the Office of National Statistics in England, 27% of people over 16 have a level 4 or above qualification, however in Haile it is 36.7%, showing this area is very well educated when compared to the rest of England.
+On average most people have a level 4 or above qualification (185/504).
+According to the Office for National Statistics in England, 27% of people over 16 have a level 4 or above qualification, however in Haile it is higher at 36.7%.
 Comparing Haile to the 2001 and 2011 census data shows significant improvements in its education system, with 50% of people having level 3 or above qualifications, compared to 33% in 2001.

-There is no school in Haile, however; the closest primary school is Beckermet school, only 1.5 miles away, The closest secondary school is West Lakes Academy, 2.2. miles away.
+There is no school in Haile, and the closest primary school is Beckermet school, approximately 1.5 miles away, The closest secondary school is West Lakes Academy, 2.2. miles away.

-Transport and attractions
+Transport and crime

-On average in Haile more people work at home then compared to the rest of the country with 6.5% compared to 3.5%.
+On average in Haile, more people work at home then compared to the rest of the country with 6.5% compared to 3.5%.
 However, both in Cumbria and England, a lot more people travel less than 2 km to work than people in Haile.
 For example, in Cumbria 28.4% do so, whereas in Haile, it's only 8.5% of people.
-In terms of people travelling 40 km-plus to work, it follows a similar trend to England and Cumbria.

-Crime

-In Haile crime is relativity low, with an overall crime rate of 26.1 per 1000 population, compared to England with 37.6.
-In all cases Copeland District has lower crime rates than England, following a similar trend to Cumbria as a whole.
-Rates of robbery in Cumbria and Copeland are significantly lower than England, having only 0.1 per 1000 recorded, whereas it is 1.3 in England.
+Crime is relativity low in Haile, with an overall crime rate of 26.1 per 1000 population, compared to England with 37.6.

-Sports and leisure

-There are a range of sport facilities near Haile.
-The Egremont Rangers ARLFC is in close proximity, as well as Winscales Squash Club and Cumbria Golf Centre.
-The nearest gym is Fitness Factory Egremont.
+Sport

+Sport facilities near Haile include Egremont Rangers ARLFC.